Spring Summer Fall Winter

 Brown Pelican, Pelagic Cormorant, Brandt's Cormorant, Double-crested Cormorant, Great Blue Heron, Great Egret, Snowy Egret, Black Oystercatcher, Western Gull, California Gull, Common Murre, Cooper's Hawk, Merlin, Great Horned Owl, Black Phoebe, Common Yellowthroat, White-crowned Sparrow (nuttalli race), Western Meadowlark, Red-winged Blackbird, Brewer's Blackbird, Brown-headed Cowbird, Belted Kingfisher.

-Brant, Snowy Plover, Spotted Sandpiper, Pectoral Sandpiper, Ruddy Turnstone, Red Knot, Red-necked Phalarope, Red Phalarope, Parasitic Jaeger, Bonaparte's Gull, Black-legged Kittiwake.
+Brant, Snowy Plover, Spotted Sandpiper, Pectoral Sandpiper, Ruddy Turnstone, Red Knot, Red-necked Phalarope, Red Phalarope (look in the pond, especially after fall storms), Parasitic Jaeger, Bonaparte's Gull, Black-legged Kittiwake, Short-eared Owl

 Sooty Shearwater, Heermann's Gull, Caspian Tern, Elegant Tern, Pigeon Guillemot, Northern Rough-winged Swallow, Barn Swallow, Yellow Warbler, Prairie warbler.